Pringle Bay

 • Pringle Bay Community Hall: 1772 Buffels Road 079 038 3916

-• Kogelberg Villages Environmental TrusteesKVET A community-run non-profit organization for the ecological interests of the Overstrand villages
+• Kogelberg Villages Environmental TrusteesKVET A community-run non-profit organisation for the ecological interests of the Overstrand villages